 - Bed linens and towels for your guests

 If You Have a Lofted Bed

 A lofted bed changes an under bed area from storage space to livable space.
 For a child’s or teen’s bedroom, this is the perfect place for a cozy desk setup or reading nook.

 In an adult’s room, you can tuck a desk under the bed, or you can use the elevated space to store all of your clothing.
 Think about installing a wide, deep set of drawers in the space where you can store all of your tees, sweaters, sweatshirts, denim, and out-of-season clothing.
 How nice to be able to roll out of bed and find your clothing right below you.

-A desk or work space is particularly valuable for those who live in studio or one-bedroom apartments.
+A desk or workspace is particularly valuable for those who live in a studio or one-bedroom apartments.
 Just be careful not to let your workspace take over your sleeping space.
 It's important to keep them separate by storing your work items neatly.
 Don't let papers or files turn your bedroom into a cluttered office.

 Finally, remember that with a lofted bed, it's even more important to keep the space under your bed neat, tidy, and attractive since it's so exposed.